million12/docker-typo3-flow-neos-abstract/README.md

 ##### Accessing private repositories example

-To access private repositories, generate new SSH key set and add it as deployment key to your private repository.
-Then you only need to embed them inside your image (via `ADD` instruction in the Dockerfile) and configure SSH to use them during *git clone*.
+To access private repositories, generate a new SSH key set and add the key as deployment key to your private repository.
+Then you need to embed them inside your image (via `ADD` instruction in the Dockerfile) and configure SSH that they will be used during *git clone*.
 Your Dockerfile could look as following:

 ```
 FROM million12/typo3-neos-abstract:latest